Digvijay-Bokey/Disassist/README.md

 To install Disassist, follow these simple steps:

-1. Download the extension from the Chrome Web Store or disassist.com.
+1. Download the extension from the Chrome Web Store or [disassist website](https://www.disassist.com).
 2. Add it to your Chrome browser.
 3. Enable the extension and customize settings as per your preference.